 Assessing the needs of a patient is usually the first step that a healthcare social worker will take.
 This might involve interviewing the patient, their family, and their doctors.
 A thorough patient assessment will help a healthcare social worker determine what a patient’s needs are, and how these needs can be met.

-- the right to choose a doctor that can give adequate care
+- choose a doctor that can give adequate care

-- the right to ask questions and have them answered in easy to understand terms
+- ask questions and have them answered in easy to understand terms

-- the right to be free of abuse, neglect, or exploitation
+- be free of abuse, neglect, or exploitation

-- the right to know how much medical treatment will cost before undergoing any procedures
+- know how much medical treatment will cost before undergoing any procedures

-- the right to emergency medical treatment regardless of the ability to pay
+- emergency medical treatment regardless of the ability to pay

 Healthcare social workers typically work closely with a number of different individuals, including doctors, nurses, patients, and patients’ families.
 They need to have or develop certain skills, such as listening, patience, critical thinking, complex problem solving, and organization.
 The focus of the job is to help people who do not know where to find help.